-Definitive Notes will be in such denominations as may be specified in the relevant Final Terms save that (i) in the case of any Notes which are to be admitted to trading on a regulated market within the EEA or offered to the public in an EEA State in circumstances which require the publication of a prospectus under the Prospectus Directive, the minimum specified denomination shall be €100,000 (or its equivalent in any other currency as at the date of issue of the Notes) and (ii) unless otherwise permitted by then current laws and regulations, Notes (including Notes denominated in Sterling) which have a maturity of less than one year will have a minimum denomination of €100,000 (or its equivalent in other currencies).
+In the case of any Notes which, with respect to the EEA, are to be admitted to trading on a regulated market or a specific segment of a regulated market to which only qualified investors have access within the EEA or offered to the public in a member State of the EEA in circumstances which require the publication of a prospectus under the Prospectus Regulation, the minimum specified denomination shall be &100,000 (or its equivalent in any other currency as at the date of issue of the Notes).
+Furthermore, with respect to the United Kingdom, in the case of any Notes which are offered to the public pursuant to an exemption under section 86 of the FSMA, the minimum specified denomination shall be &100,000 (or its equivalent in any other currency as at the date of issue of the Notes).